sprintingdevops/postman-test/README.md

 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=Sprinting-Software_preman&metric=bugs)](https://sonarcloud.io/summary/new_code?id=Sprinting-Software_preman)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=Sprinting-Software_preman&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=Sprinting-Software_preman)

 A set of easy to use, batteries included libraries to make your life easier when testing and exploring APIs.
 Stadius's intent is to be used against live, running instances.
-With different configurations tests can be run against different environments (e.g. vs DEV, UAT, PRD) Staduis works with jest's test and assertion runner.
+With different configurations tests can be run against different environments (e.g. vs DEV, UAT, PRD) Stadius works with jest's test and assertion runner.

 ## Main functionalities

 ### Client Library

-Stadius offers a request library based on ```supertest request```, but enhances it with verbose logging, dotenv support and configuration goodies(see below) a few examples:
+Stadius offers a request library based on `supertest request`, but enhances it with verbose logging, dotenv support and configuration goodies(see below) a few examples:

 ```typescript
 import { client } from "stadius";